mgrube753/bachelor-thesis/60_presentations/README.md

 # Presentations

-This directory contains all presentation materials related to thesis milestones and academic dissemination.
+This directory contains all presentation materials for the thesis, including the intermediate and final defenses.

 ## Structure